128technology/docs/docs/cc_fips_6.3.0_intro.md

 All software used as part of the SSR is implemented to minimize the attack surface and only allow the minimum number of connections with outside users and products.

+Administration of the SSR can be performed using the following methods:
+- CLI or the
+- WebGUI
+- REST API
+- GraphQL PSI

-Administration of the SSR can be performed using either the CLI or the WebGUI and is considered Common Criteria-certified when a valid CA certificate and webserver certificate is configured in the `trusted ca-certificate` store.
+These are considered Common Criteria-certified when a valid CA certificate and webserver certificate is configured in the `trusted ca-certificate` store, and a valid signed webserver server certificate is imported.
+For more information, see [Signing and Importing Webserver Certificates](cc_fips_6.3.0_access_mgmt.md#signing-and-importing-webserver-certificates).

 The SSR implements a number of security mechanisms to protect itself and any critical data, and to ensure that attempts to tamper with the SSR or data are detected.